cacaiocamp/joyOSCMapper/README.md

 JoyconsList is a _ofxPanel_ GUI that has a toggle for every connected joycon.
 You can un/toggle the drawing and the OSC messages of each one.

 ### Graphs
-The graphs show a collection of the last second of each IMU data collected, in all axes.
+The graphs show a collection of the last second of each IMU data collected, in all axes (1 value is collected for each axis every 15ms, 66.67hz).
 The color pattern for each axis is:
 * x = red
 * y = green
 * z = blue